Pros: Amazing variety; more recipes than any other ice cream book; fantastic flavors; easy directions

 Few summer pleasures match that of ice cream and sorbet.
 That first mouthful of milky sweetness dissolving in your mouth sends a shiver of delight right through your body.

 Very few commercial ice creams can stand up to homemade.
 Oh, I know.
 I have my commercial favorites too.
 Breyer’s Mint Chocolate Chip will always hold a special place in my heart – that clean mint taste; that dark chocolate in just the right proportion.
-I admit it, I too have been a Ben & Jerry’s junkie at times, although now I find their ice cream a little too rich for everyday dessert-eating.
+I admit it, I too have been a Ben & Jerry’s junkie at times, although now I find their ice cream a little too sweet and rich for everyday dessert-eating.

 When you make your own, however, you’re in control of everything.
 Too sweet?
 Cut down the sugar a little.
 Too rich?
 Substitute half and half or milk for some of the cream.
 You want a flavor that doesn’t come in the stores?
 You want to make sure your favorite flavor will never again be out of stock?
 Then it’s time to bite the bullet and make your own.